meghanclownfish/Nucella-lapillus-genome/README.md

 Thr project can be found at NCBI XXX.

 ## Sample information
 An individual was collected in Nahant, MA, in 2024 and is pictured below.
 The foot tissue was used for DNA extraction and isolation.
-The protocol can be found [here](other_file.md)
+The protocol can be found in the [extraction file](https://github.com/meghanclownfish/Nucella-lapillus-genome/tree/6ee388e96acaa53040e682a8f8f69fad87a258cc/extraction)

 <img src="https://github.com/meghanclownfish/snail-DNA-extractions/assets/78237587/2455c8bc-c58e-4127-9c2b-5f94616deefb" width="200" height="200">

 ## Library prep and sequencing